Tgrif49/Final-project-griffith/README.md

 <br><br>
 ![](pics/CPI_regplot.png)
 <br><br>
-When looking at each sectors unemployment rates compared to CPI, we noticed a strong negative relationship.
+When looking at each sectors' unemployment rates compared to CPI, we noticed a strong negative relationship.
 We analyzed that a strong negative relationship between unemployment rates and CPI could possibly suggest that as unemployment rates decrease, CPI tends to increase.

 After examining each data visualization, we decided to further analyze each relationship by using OLS regression models.
 By fitting an OLS regression model, we could estimate the strength and direction of the relationship between the dependent variable (the financial metrics) and the log of each independent variable (industry unemployment rate).
 <br><br>